menu iconknow your dna logosearch icon

 Not all autism disorders are hereditary.
 Others are sporadic or occur randomly.

 Unaffected parents can still give birth to autistic children.
-Half of these autism cases are caused by spontaneous mutations that are not present in the parent.3
+In fact, half of these autism cases are caused by spontaneous mutations that are not present in the parent.3

 What Are Other Causes of Autism?